 The requirement of existing law that the lessor notify the lessee before reletting the property to mitigate the damages should be eliminated.
 This requirement has discouraged lessors from attempting to mitigate damages and serves no useful purpose in view of the recommended requirement that the lessor be required to relet the property to mitigate damages in any case where he seeks to recover damages from the lessee for the loss of future rents.
-However, if the lessee has made an advance payment that exceeds the amount of rent due and unpaid, the lessor should be required-if the lessee so requests-to notify the lessee of the length of the term of the new lease and the amount of the rent under the new lease.
+However, if the lessee has made an advance payment that exceeds the amount of rent due and unpaid, the lesser should be required-if the lessee so requests-to notify the lessee of the length of the term of the new lease and the amount of the rent under the new lease.
 Such notice should be required only upon the initial reletting of the property.

-Lease provisions relieving lessor of duty to mitigate damages.
+tease provisions relieving lessor of duty to miligate damages.
 The parties to a lease should be permitted to include provisions that will guarantee to the lessor that the lessee will remain obligated to pay the rent for the entire term if, but only if, the lease also permits the lessee to assign the lease or to sublet the property.
 If the lease contains such provisions, the lessor should be permitted to collect the rent as it accrues so long as he does not terminate the lessee's right to possession of the property.
-These lease provisions would allow the lessor to guard against the loss of the rentals provided in the lease and, at the same time, permit the lessee to protect his interests by obtaining a new tenant.
+These lease provisions would allow the lessor to guard against the lesse to protect his interests by obtaining a new tenant.